wellsie/wellsie.github.io/_posts/ci/2014-08-03-aws-credentials-and-travis-ci.md

 # Summary

 Travis CI allows you to store encrypted environment variables in your .travis.yml file.
 When Travis CI kicks off a build the environment variables in .travis.yml are decrypted and exported.
-If you need to encrypt something more substantial, like a PEM file for access AWS you can encrypt the file with a symmetric key and store the key in an encrypted.
+If you need to encrypt something more substantial, like a PEM file for accessing an AWS instance you can encrypt the file with a symmetric key and store the key in an encrypted.

 **tl;dr:** Check out [this gist](https://gist.github.com/wellsie/96427f843c7570f08923) for a shell script that wraps up these concepts.
 {: .notice}